Parathantl/tesseract_gui/README.md

 Simple Python GUI Tool for Tesseract4

 This is a very simple Graphical User Interface created in Python PyQT5 module to do Optical Character Recognition using Open-Source
-Tesseract4.OCR with Tesseract is available only in Command Line.
+Tesseract4.
+OCR with Tesseract is available only in Command Line.
 To ease, the usability of Tesseract for normal users this simple tool will help.

 # For Windows